rajendraarora16/pastebin/README.md

 # pastebin-tool-opensource-project
-I've made a pastebin tool.
-It just took one day to make this.
-I find some peoples still looks for syntax highlighter and want to make their own pastebin.
-So i made my own.
-The purpose of this tool to make this was actaully Pastebin was blocked in India, so i just made my own.
+It highlights your source codes and generates URL to share with anyone.

 If you wish to see demo you could visit here:

 [DEMO](http://paste-pastetool.rhcloud.com/)

-Also reviews me about this project with your opinions.

-To create database table, you need to follow this code:
+To create database table, you need to follow this query:
 <pre>
 <code>
 create database if not exists pastebin;